Morse code: Samuel Morse and Alfred Vail

 The American artist Samuel Morse, the American physicist Joseph Henry, and mechanical engineer Alfred Vail developed an electrical telegraph system.
-It needed a method to transmit natural language using only electrical pulses and the silence between them.
-Around 1837, Morse therefore developed an early forerunner to the modern International Morse code.
+The simple "on or off" nature of its signals made it desirable to find a method of transmitting natural language using only electrical pulses and the silence between them.
+Around 1837, Morse therefore developed such a method, an early forerunner to the modern International Morse code.

-The Morse system for telegraphy, which was first used in about 1844, was designed to make indentations on a paper tape when electric currents were received.
+The Morse system for telegraphy was designed to make indentations on a paper tape when electric currents were received.
 Morse's original telegraph receiver used a mechanical clockwork to move a paper tape.
 When an electrical current was received, an electromagnet engaged an armature that pushed a stylus onto the moving paper tape, making an indentation on the tape.
 When the current was interrupted, a spring retracted the stylus and that portion of the moving tape remained unmarked.
-Morse code was developed so that operators could translate the indentations marked on the paper tape into text messages.

 In his earliest design for a code, Morse had planned to transmit only numerals, and to use a codebook to look up each word according to the number which had been sent.
 However, the code was soon expanded by Alfred Vail in 1840 to include letters and special characters, so it could be used more generally.
-Vail estimated the frequency of use of letters in the English language by counting the movable type he found in the type-cases of a local newspaper in Morristown, New Jersey.
+Vail estimated the letter frequency of English by counting the movable type he found in the type cases of a local newspaper in Morristown, New Jersey.
 The shorter marks were called "dots" and the longer ones "dashes", and the letters most commonly used were assigned the shortest sequences of dots and dashes.
-This code, first used in 1844, became known as Morse landline code, American Morse code, or Railroad Morse, until the end of railroad telegraphy in the U.S. in the 1970s.
+This code, first used in 1844, was what later became known as Morse landline code, American Morse code, or Railroad Morse, until the end of railroad telegraphy in the U.S. in the 1970s.

 Operator-led change from graphical to audible code

 In the original Morse telegraph system, the receiver's armature made a clicking noise as it moved in and out of position to mark the paper tape.
-The telegraph operators soon learned that they could translate the clicks directly into dots and dashes, and write these down by hand, thus making the paper tape unnecessary.
+Early telegraph operators soon learned that they could translate the clicks directly into dots and dashes, and write these down by hand, thus making the paper tape unnecessary.
 When Morse code was adapted to radio communication, the dots and dashes were sent as short and long tone pulses.

-It was later found that people become more proficient at receiving Morse code when it is taught as a language that is heard, instead of one read from a page.
+Later telegraphy training found that people become more proficient at receiving Morse code when it is taught "like a language", with each code perceived as a whole "word" instead of a sequence of separate dots and dashes, such as might be shown on a page.